-Floral aroma, apricot and peach flavours with a layered juicy-sweet finish.
+Floral aromas, layered apricot & peach with a juicy finish.

 Yirgacheffe is a unique place where heirloom varieties, naturally organic farming practices, high altitudes and perfect growing conditions all converge.
 However, despite those pristine conditions, work still needs to be done in the milling process.
 We partner with a group of women on the ground to further sort by hand and ensure that there are ‘zero’ defects.
 What transpires is an exquisite Yirgacheffe coffee which has layers of complexity, beautiful tropical fruit notes, lime-like acidity and a clean finish.

 Note: YirgZero is currently out of stock.
 If you love the complexity and tropical notes of this Five Senses fav, you may wish to try Ardi, with it’s delicious stone fruit flavours.
-Never fear though, YirgZero will be back mid-to-late September.
+Never fear though, YirgZero will be back early January.

 YirgaCheffe is the place where heirloom varieties, naturally organic farming practices, high altitudes and perfect growing conditions converge.
 The ‘Zero’ in YIRGZero refers to the absence of defects in this coffee, thanks to the extra cash incentives which are given to the women who painstakingly sort by hand a much smaller amount of coffee over a much longer period of time.
 The end result is an immaculate ‘Zero defect’ lot from YirgaCheffe.
 This particular lot is one which demonstrates all the quality markers this region is famous for — distinct floral notes, sweet citric acidity and delicate flavour complexity.